 We understand that depending on your role, you will have different requirements from our software

-With that mind the system has been designed both bottom-up and top-down so that at each level you have the right tools for the job.
+With that in mind the system has been designed both bottom-up and top-down so that at each level you have the right tools for the job.

 Identifying, assessing and pro-actively managing risks is a core element of good management practice and is key to protecting your workers, your business and your brand, as well as complying with the law.